devtin/duckfficer/guide/README.md

 ## Guide

-All features showcased above in this guide are taken straight from some of the tests performed in the [test](/test) directory.
+All features showcased below in this guide are taken straight from some of the tests performed in the [test](/test) directory.
 Mind tests are performed using <a href="https://github.com/avajs/ava" target="_blank">AVA</a>.
 I think the syntax is pretty self-explanatory but in case you find yourself lost reading the examples below, maybe having a look at the <a href="https://github.com/avajs/ava" target="_blank">AVA</a> syntax may help you get quickly on track.